thirdgen88/ignition-docker/docs/README.md

     $ docker run -p 8088:8088 --name my-ignition -d kcollins/ignition:tag

 ... where `my-ignition` is the container name you'd like to refer to this instance later with, the publish ports `8088:8088` describes the first port `8088` on the host that will forward to the second port `8088` on the container, and `tag` is the tag specifying the version of Ignition that you'd like to provision.
 See the list above for available tags.

+## Start an `ignition-edge` gateway instance
+If you want to run the Ignition Edge variant, simply use the `-edge` suffix on the desired tag:

+    $ docker run -p 8088:8088 --name my-ignition-edge -d kcollins/ignition:tag-edge

+The `tag` would be replaced with the version, so your resultant image name might be something like `kcollins/ignition:7.9.7-edge`.

 ## Connect to your Ignition instance
 This image exposes the standard gateway ports (`8088`, `8043`), so if you utilize the `run` sequence above, you'll be able to connect to your instance against your host computer's port `8088`.
 If you wish to utilize the SSL connection, simply publish `8043` as well.